Just give me the FACTS!

 Despite more choices, it's still hard to find a healthy kids' meal:

-Fast Food FACTS was developed by the Rudd Center for Food Policy & Obesity at Yale.
+Fast Food FACTS was developed by the Rudd Center for Food Policy & Obesity.
 Learn more about the Rudd Center's research on food marketing to youth.

 The 2010 report and report summary are available.